diegoluisi/diegoluisi/curriculum/Diego_Luisi_EN.md

 * Role:
   * Technical leader of Squad DevXP, my role is to bring the best development practices and ensure a better development experience and ensure that reliable code will be delivered in production, in an automated and safe way.
 * Technologies:
-  * [AlertManager, ASG, ArgoCD, Backstage, Circle-CI, CodeDepoy, Crossplane, Docker, EC2, EKS, Grafana, Graylog, GitHub, Helm, Istio, Kiali, Lambda, NGINX, Prometheus, Puppet, R53, RabbitMQ, Redis, S3, SealedSecrets, Terraform, Terragrunt, Vault]
+  * [AlertManager, ASG, ArgoCD, Backstage, Circle-CI, CodeDepoy, Crossplane, DevSpace, Docker, EC2, EKS, Grafana, Graylog, GitHub, Helm, Istio, Karpenter, Kiali, Lambda, Loki, NGINX, Prometheus, Puppet, R53, RabbitMQ, Redis, S3, SealedSecrets, Terraform, Terragrunt, Vault]

 ### C&A Modas do Brasil - II